We’re reader-supported. If you make a purchase using our links, we may earn a commission. We only feature brands with values that align with ours.

 Best for: Minimal and comfortable wool sneakers.

-Other considerations: Not vegan as made from wool.
+Drawbacks: Not vegan as made from wool.

 Giesswein is a third-generation family-owned Austrian brand creating a variety of ethical minimalist sneakers.